The Complete El Nido Travel Guide: Lagoons, Islands, and Everything Between

 Secret Lagoon (tiny hidden pool)

 Do this one first.
-Arrive early — boats leave around 9AM, and hitting Big Lagoon before 10AM means fewer crowds.
+Arrive early — boats leave around 9AM, and reaching Big Lagoon before 10AM means far fewer crowds.

 Tour C — The Close Second